Sample of Daily Clinic Schedule

 · Comfortable light weight travel clothes for bus and boat rides

-· Cotton t-shirts or scrub tops (No tank tops at clinic sites, only at the hotel) At least 4 sets for clinic and a couple extra, there is no guarantee of laundry facilities.
+· Cotton t-shirts or scrub tops (No tank tops at clinic sites, only at the hotel) At least 4 sets for clinic and a couple extra, there is no guarantee of laundry facilities or dry weather.

 · Scrubs pants or other lightweight pants (No shorts or skirts at clinic sites, only at the hotel)